reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/remoteaccess/c8y_remoteaccess_server.md

       --device strings         Device
   -h, --help                   help for server
       --listen string          Listen. unix:///run/example.sock (default "127.0.0.1:0")
+      --scheme string          URL scheme to use when opening the address in a browser, e.g. http, https or auto (default "auto")
 ```

 ### Options inherited from parent commands